 The government must check that industry and investors comply with environmental standards – there was a toxic battery factory in Mombasa.
 County and national governments need to do their own monitoring.

 Energy projects are financed by lenders have strict conditions.e .g IFC/World Bank finance many thermal plants, and they can’t allow plants that compromise the environment.
 The Amu power one is guaranteed by the African Development Bank.

 Yesterday saw the launch of a book entitled “Youth In Kenya: A Ticking Time Bomb” which is co-authored by a friend.
 The book looks at the challenge and job opportunities for the youth in Kenya, in terms of incentives, appropriate skills, cost of business, and new jobs for the youth, who one guest described as only interested in watching English soccer matches in the villages.

-Kenya’s education systems was designed by the British to be a source of raw material and cheap labour.
+Kenya’s education system was designed by the British to be a source of raw materials and cheap labour.

 Education CS Fred Matiangi: No other sub-Saharan Africa has put the resources in education that Kenya has in 50 years, and with 290 technical education institutions, there will be one in every constituency.

 George Njenga: There are over 70,000 skilled Kenyans working in South Africa.
 It is important to look at the training of teachers, so that they also impact good foundation and lessons to the youth and Strathmore Business School has started on that.